 No one will perform well when they are up against a ticking clock.
-My sessions are advertised as an hour for a full family session and half an hour for a bitesize session.
+My sessions are advertised as an hour for a full family session.
 But the difference with me is that I view those as a guide only.
-Sometimes we don't need that long, sometimes we need longer.
+Mostly we don't need that long, but sometimes we need longer.
 But because I never book more than one shoot a day, and because I don't clock watch, there is no need for you to panic if it takes a while for you or the kids or your other half to warm up.

 4. Give your hands something to do

 Having something to do with your hands that takes your mind off the camera is a brilliant distractor.
 And with family photos that 'something' is your family.
 The great thing about the kind of photography I love is that it isn't forced or posed.
 I won't be needing you to keep looking at my camera and giving me those forced cheesy smiles.
 I want you to look at each other, play with the kids, tickle them, have big cuddle puddles with each other.

 Instead of leaving your hands hanging by your side, just ruffle your child's hair, hold the baby, put an arm around your other half.
 If you're pregnant cradle your bump.

 If you are very camera shy, tell your photographer beforehand.
 Chances are they will chat to you throughout the session anyway, but if I know beforehand that a family is feeling particularly nervous about being in front of my camera, then I know to give more direction from the outset.